-On the morning of your first checkout day, you’ll need to have bell services pick up your luggage from your room.
-Let them know that you are transferring to another resort, and they will take care of the rest.
+On the morning of your first checkout day, bell services will pick up your luggage from your room.
+Let them know you are transferring to the next resort, and they will take care of the rest.

 It’s really that simple.
-(Expect your luggage to be available at some point in the afternoon.
-If you have any medications you’ll need during the day, you’ll probably want to keep those with you.)
+You can expect your luggage to be available sometime in the afternoon.
+If you have any medications you’ll need during the day, keep those with you.

-So make sure to use all of your credits per stay because any extra credits wouldn’t roll over from one stay to the next.
-I’ll come back and update you eventually when the dining plan returns.
+So make sure to use all your credits per stay because any extra credits wouldn’t roll over from one stay to the next.
+We’ll update any changes when the dining plan returns.

 Best Practices for a Split Stay

 Since we’ve gone over what a split stay entails, I wanted to share a few best practices with you.
 These tips come from experience and will help in planning.

 First, you want to be patient, especially if this is your first time planning a split stay.
 The theme parks aren’t going anywhere.

 Secondly, let Disney handle your luggage.
 They do an excellent job at it, and it’s usually not worth the extra hassle or expense to try and move it yourself.